 Hazeldene Park and High Street

 A fourth 4-inch shell struck the gable of the house belonging to Mr. J Holland at 8 Hazeldene Park.
 It crashed through the roof before landing in the garden.
-Ms. Holland worked as an official at Parliament Buildings, Stormont, Belfast, Co.
-Down.
+Ms. Holland worked as an official at Parliament Buildings, Stormont, Belfast.
 Mrs. Wimpress of 7 Hazeldene Park, Bangor, Co.
 Down described the damage to reporters.
 She suggested a young child had been in a pram in the garden of the house next door but had been moved just before the incident.

 On High Street, Bangor, Co.
 Down, the garage belonging to Mr. S.C.
 Taylor was the only commercial property to sustain damage.
 A dummy shell crashed through the roof and landed in a garden to the rear of the building.
 Motor parts and accessories sustained damage on the property.